TruewindIT/mcpclient-odc-external-code/memory-bank/activeContext.md

 **Key Patterns/Preferences:**
 *   Documentation should be embedded within the C# code using SDK attributes for optimal OutSystems integration.
-*   The library specifically targets MCP communication via SSE.
+*   The library facilitates MCP communication with remote servers.
 *   Argument type handling is crucial for robust tool calls.
 *   Clear distinction between the core external library (.NET code) and any OutSystems wrapper library.